AdobeDocs/experience-manager-core-components.fr-FR/help/using/tabs.md

 >[!NOTE]
 >
 >Les onglets ne sont pas sélectionnables par l’auteur en mode **Édition**.
-Utilisez le mode [**Aperçu**](https://helpx.adobe.com/experience-manager/6-5/sites/authoring/using/editing-content.html) ou l’option **[Afficher comme publié](https://helpx.adobe.com/experience-manager/6-5/sites/authoring/using/editing-content.html)** pour interagir avec les onglets comme un lecteur du contenu publié.
+Use [**Preview** mode](https://helpx.adobe.com/experience-manager/6-5/sites/authoring/using/editing-content.html) or the **[View as Published](https://helpx.adobe.com/experience-manager/6-5/sites/authoring/using/editing-content.html)** option to interact with the tabs as a reader of the published content would.

 ## Boîte de dialogue de conception {#design-dialog}